Plan one loan cancellation criteria.

 Student loans in the UK are typically written off under specific circumstances.
 One common scenario is when the borrower reaches a certain age without fully repaying the loan.
 For new-style student loans, any outstanding balance is cleared 30 years after the April they were first due for repayment.

-Another criterion for loan write-off is if the borrower passes away before repaying the full amount.
-In such cases, the remaining balance is discharged, offering relief to the borrower’s family during a difficult time.
+Another criterion for loan write-off is if the borrower passes away before repaying the total amount.
+In such cases, the remaining balance is discharged, relieving the borrower’s family during a difficult time.

 Loan deferment eligibility criteria